 The table is layered with a coordinating piece of felt cut to size and some wood-look floor tiles.
 While you may not have scrap tile laying around the house, another festive tea towel or even painted scrap wood would look beautiful.

 All of these basketball party goodies have to come from somewhere, right?
 For this party, I kept with my ’round’ theme by purchasing some OREOs, pizza, queso dip and chips, and drinks.
 Although I kept my basketball party classic with orange and black, you could use your favorite college team’s colors.
 Another idea that easily coordinates is using the colors of two rivals if they are playing each other.
 That would be really fun!

 One thing I love about parties is creating crafts and decorating for the party.
 We threw around quite a few ideas about what to serve and I wanted to do something special with the drinks.
 Usually, I put cold sodas in a giant ice bucket and just go with it.
 However, the ice melts so fast and the bucket gets so heavy that I can’t lift it on my own.
-That was how I decided to serve individual mason jars with Coke Zero and ice.
+That was how I decided to serve individual mason jars with ice.
 Of course, I gave them the full basketball party theme treatment!

 For these jars, use paint specifically made to bond to glass – the symbol on the top of this one indicates that it is for glass.
 You can find it at almost any craft store in the craft paint section.
 Paint several coats or until desired opaqueness is achieved with about 30 min to 1 hour between coats.
 Since they will be used for drinking, you do not want to paint the rims around the lid area or any area that will come in direct contact with food.